 Most degradation and metabolic models predict that the biotic transformation of Karanal likely starts with an oxidation step (-OH) on various positions of the dioxane or cyclohexene rings or their substituents.
 This is consistent with studies on the degradation of 1,4-dioxane, which starts with oxidation in the 2-position (Vainberg et al. 2006).
 Hydrolysis of the acetal to the corresponding aldehyde and diol is not predicted to be a biotic degradation pathway.
-However, other enzymatic transformations may lead to the formation of the 2,4-dimethyl-aldehyde 3-cyclohexene-1-carboxaldehyde (ECHA n.d.-a).
-Degradation studies mentioned under Weight of evidence below show that this aldehyde is persistent in water.
+However, other enzymatic transformations may lead to the formation of the 2,4-dimethylaldehyde 3-cyclohexene-1-carboxaldehyde (ECHA n.d.-a).
+Degradation studies mentioned under the weight of evidence subheading below show that this aldehyde is persistent in water.